-"Yoga Nidra is the best kind of yoga because you’re literally required to do it laying down—as in, yes, not moving at all.
-You don’t even need to hold your head up."
+Yoga Nidra is the best kind of yoga because you’re literally required to do it laying down—as in, yes, not moving at all.
+You don’t even need to hold your head up.

 As if laying down to do yoga wasn’t enough of a luxury, Gillen’s class also provided a blanket and headrest to allow you to get into a truly comfortable state.
 Gillen said the temperature of the room should never be a distraction, so if it’s drafty, you should make sure to cover up with a blanket.

+Once I was completely comfortable and tucked underneath my blanket, the class began.
+Gillen instructed us to set an intention.
+Since I usually have a hard time completely letting go during a class or massage, I set my intention to be as open and as present as possible as the Yoga Nidra class took place.
 It seemed I was already on the right track, as Gillen mentioned the term “letting go,” multiple times throughout the class.
 “True relaxation can only occur when you disengage the mind,” he says.
 “When we disconnect from the thinking (the thinking never truly stops, by the way), you disconnect, create separation from the waves, and tap into this really still, powerful place internally that’s at peace and sustains the body all day long.”

 To start the process of disengaging the mind, Gillen instructed us to take some deep breaths.
 And then made us aware of each of our limbs, by asking us to lift each heavy section of our body (arms, legs, pelvis, head) and gently drop them back down.
 Getting a sense of how your body interacts with gravity was part of relaxing your thoughts.
 Gillen then led the class to bodily touchpoints and told us to focus on relaxing each space.
 He had us make fists and release them; he had us be aware of our mouth line and relax our muscles; he told us to have our jaw slightly opened in a relaxed position.